Errors Reference

 // User has posts - cannot delete with Restrict

-let result = client.delete::<User>(
+let result = database.delete::<User>(

 DeleteBehavior::Restrict,